targetteal/o2-en/en_US/2.2/meta-agreements.md

 The _Integrative Decision-Making_ contains the following elements:

-- **1. Presentation.** The participant who brought the _Tension_ (the proponent) should be able to present a proposal to solve it.
-Alternatively, the _Facilitator_ may allow the proponent to seek help from the others to craft a proposal.
+1. **Presentation.** The participant who brought the _Tension_ (the proponent) should be able to present a proposal to solve it.
+Alternatively, the _Facilitator_ may allow the proponent to seek help from others to craft a proposal.
 If that is the case, the _Facilitator_ should not allow any consensus building process.
 The goal is to solve the proponent's _Tension_, not to satisfy everyone.
-- **2. Questions.** The participants can ask questions to the proponent with the goal of better understanding the _Tension_ or the proposal being presented.
+2. **Questions.** The participants can ask questions to the proponent with the goal of better understanding the _Tension_ or the proposal being presented.
-- **3. Reactions.** Each participant also may share a reaction or opinion about the proposal.
+3. **Reactions.** Each participant also may share a reaction or opinion about the proposal.
-- **4. Alteration.** After hearing reactions and questions, the proponent may change the proposal.
+4. **Alteration.** After hearing reactions and questions, the proponent may change the proposal.
-- **5. Objections.** Each participant may raise one or more _Objections_ to the proposal.
+5. **Objections.** Each participant may raise one or more _Objections_ to the proposal.
-- **6. Integration.** If there are _Objections_, they should be integrated to the proposal, one at a time.
+6. **Integration.** If there are _Objections_, they should be integrated to the proposal, one at a time.
 The goal is to modify the proposal so that it solves the original _Tension_, but without causing the raised _Objection_.
-If the proposal is changed, the _Facilitator_ must give the participants another oportunity to raise _Objections_.
+If the proposal is changed, the _Facilitator_ must give the participants another opportunity to raise _Objections_.
 If a proposal is taking too much time to integrate, the _Facilitator_ may discard the proposal entirely in order to pass to the next item on the _Tension_ list.

-It's up to the _Facilitator_ to decide how or in each order the elements above are presented.
+It's up to the _Facilitator_ to decide how or in what order the elements above are presented.
 Other elements or steps may be added, as long as they do not collide with the minimum elements.

 #### 5.5.2 Only proposals based on examples